cavemanloverboy/vanity/README.md

-  --prefix <PREFIX>            The prefix for the pubkey [default: ""] --suffix <SUFFIX>            The suffix for the pubkey [default: ""] --any <ANY>                  Search for this string anywhere in the address [default: ""] --case-insensitive          Whether to ignore case when matching --leet                      Enable leet speak matching (e.g., a=4, e=3, etc.)
+  --prefix <PREFIX>            The prefix for the pubkey [default: ""] --suffix <SUFFIX>            The suffix for the pubkey [default: ""] --any <ANY>                  Search for this string anywhere in the address [default: ""] --ci                        Whether to ignore case when matching --leet                      Enable leet speak matching (e.g., a=4, e=3, etc.)
   --logfile <LOGFILE>         Optional log file --num-cpus <NUM_CPUS>       Number of CPU threads to use [default: 0]